korvisenwv/koji/TERMINOLOGY.md

 ## Web3
 web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.

+## Hyperledger
+Opensource blockchain platform that is developed by Linux Foundation.

+## Solidity
+A programming language for developing a smart contract on Ethereum blockchain network.
+The syntax is similart to Javascript.